 Hot and cold treatments may provide temporary relief of pain and stiffness.
 Such treatments include a hot shower or bath and the careful application of heating or cooling pads or packs.

-Since obesity is a risk factor for osteoarthritis, keeping your weight in check may help prevent osteoarthritis.
-Weight loss in overweight persons who have osteoarthritis has been shown to reduce stress and the amount of pain experienced in weight-bearing joints.
+Since obesity is a known risk factor for osteoarthritis, keeping your weight in check may help prevent osteoarthritis.
+Weight loss in overweight persons who have osteoarthritis has been shown to reduce stress and the amount of pain in weight-bearing joints.

 Glucosamine and chondroitin